 The proprietor is Brett du Preez (email@example.com) and the registered publisher

-is Auke Slotegraaf (14 Mount Grace, Somserset Ridge, Somerset West, 7130, South Africa).
+is Auke Slotegraaf (14 Mount Grace, Somerset Ridge, Somerset West, 7130, South Africa).

-Submissions, either text, photographs or in the form of whisky and dark chocolate, are welcome.
-Please submit the former to email@example.com
+Submissions, either text, photographs or in the form of whiskey and dark chocolate, are welcome.
+Please submit the former to firstname.lastname@example.org

 Here is the table of contents for the November issue.
 Lots of well written, astronomy related stuff!